esphome/esphome-docs/components/display/ili9xxx.rst

 displays from the same chip family with ESPHome.
 As this is a somewhat higher resolution display and may require pins beyond the typical SPI connections, it is better suited for use with the ESP32.

-**Note:** To use 16bit instead of 8bit colors use a esp32 with enough PSRAM the display.
+**Note:** use of 16 bit colors requires double the amount of RAM as 8 bit, and may need PSRAM to be available.

 .. figure:: images/ili9341-full.jpg
     :align: center